AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/module-1/class-1.md

 Since we don't know each other, at least, not your instructor, everyone should answer these questions aloud:

-1. Hey, my name is ...
+1. Hi, my name is ...
 2. I currently work as a ... but I love to spend my time ...
 3. I'm excited about learning to program because ...
-4. My best time to do a study group or tutoring is ... (example: Mondays at noon.)
+4. My best time to do a study group or tutoring is ... (example: Mondays in the afternoon.)

 <!-- SMART: Specific, Measurable, Attainable, Relevant, and Timely. -->
 <!-- https://examples.yourdictionary.com/well-written-examples-of-learning-objectives.html -->